On Wikipedia a leader fall is described as: “an undesirable downward motion hopefully stopped by a rope”.

 3. Keep Your Focus Upward

-In overcoming the fear of falling, another important step is trusting your belayer.
+In overcoming the fear of falling, another important step (maybe the most important) is trusting your belayer.

 I met a French climber who told me a freaky story.
 One day he teamed up with someone he didn’t really know.
 He decided to attempt a route beyond his limit.
 Halfway up the route and above the last quickdraw he felt that he couldn’t hang on any longer.
 He shouted “TAKE!” to his belayer but nothing happened.
 When he looked down he realized to his horror that the belayer was gone!
 He had apparently listened to the “call of nature” and decided that the Grigri would lock at the first quickdraw in the case of a fall.